tylerlewiscook/minimal-mistakes/_pages/about.md

 ---
 title: About
 permalink: /about/
+layout: single
 author_profile: true
 ---

-This is an about page about this awesome site.
+This is an about page.
-Hope you love it!

 Reasons:
 - its great.
 - its a test.

-## Other thoughts
+## Other

-This is great.